Important information for applicants: teaching and learning 2021/ 22 academic year.98.3 KB

 Most of our team members are research-active and have experience in delivering research-informed teaching.

-We really encourage you to explore your creative side to discover how arts impact our lives, bringing together open-mindedness and broad but critical thinking across a range of real-world themes and topics.Peter GregoryProgramme Director
+We encourage you to explore creativity and discover how the arts impact our lives and education, bringing together open-mindedness and broad but critical thinking across a range of real-world themes and topics.Emma BridgesProgramme Director

 The course includes a wide range of assessment modes – not just written, but also oral and visual.